Seroquel for sleep: Does it work?

 Seroquel dosage for Sleep:

 By easing anxiety and depressive symptoms, for example, quetiapine can help with sleep-related disorders.
-Since the drug is intended to treat symptoms that, in and of themselves, have an impact on sleep, it is challenging to assess its effectiveness as a sleep aid.
+Since the drug is intended to treat symptoms that, in and of themselves, impact sleep, it is challenging to assess its effectiveness as a sleep aid.

 We can examine studies with healthy volunteers who don’t exhibit any symptoms of psychiatric disorder to determine whether the medication has a direct impact on sleep.
 These investigations enable a precise evaluation of the medication’s impact on sleep.